 How will this process affect the current management of College Bank and Lower Falinge, including repairs?

-Work affecting whole blocks such as window and door replacement is currently on hold and will not be carried out to blocks which we have identified as potentially being affected by demolition.
-Depending on how the latest proposals progress, the proposed investment for this work may be used to support new improvements instead.
+Investment work affecting whole blocks such as window and door replacement is currently on hold and will not be carried out to blocks which we have identified as being affected by demolition.
+Depending on how the proposals progress, the proposed investment for this work may be used to support new improvements instead.
 We will continue to carry out works across all blocks to ensure resident safety, for example the fire door replacement programme is taking place across all the blocks.

 What do we mean by a "mixed and balanced community"?